Easy Vegan Almond Ricotta

 Once the milk has cooled and curdled, take your clean nut milk bag and place the bag over the sieve or colander, with a container beneath to catch the liquid.
 Carefully pour the curdled milk into the bag.
 There’s no need to squeeze the bag – let gravity do the work.
 Place the bag, colander and larger container in the fridge to continue draining.
 The cheese will be ready for the next step after 6-8 hours, or until it stops dripping.
 You may need to empty the container of liquid every so often.

 The ricotta is now ready to be pressed into moulds.
-Place a sheet of paper towel (kitchen towel) on a plate with the cheese mould on top.
+Place a sheet of kitchen towel (paper towel) on a plate with the cheese mould on top.
 Using a spoon, fill up the mould with the ricotta, making sure to press it right into the corners with the tip of the spoon.
 Smooth over the top with your spoon and cover the top with a bowl or plate.
 Place in the fridge overnight, ideally for 24 hours, to give the cheese a good amount of time to set.

 Finally, take your mould and place a plate over the top.
 Turn the plate and mould upside down together, and let the cheese fall onto the plate.
 If it doesn’t fall immediately, you may need to tap it a couple of times.